google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 <!--
 Another helpful visualization tool is to plot the regression residuals.
 As a reminder, residuals are the difference between the actual values and the predicted values.

-We plot residuals on the y-axis against the predicted values on the x-axis, and draw a horizontal line through  y=0.
+We plot residuals on the y-axis against the predicted values on the x-axis and draw a horizontal line through  y=0.

 Image Details:
 * [residual.png](http://www.google.com): Copyright Google